 We will provide a written report for parents that summarises the results of their child’s EYFS profile.

 We carefully plan our environment to cover all areas of the curriculum and to reflect the needs and next steps of the children.
 There is a balance of play and structured learning activities.
-We have a large interactive outside area that is used by all the EYFS classes.
+We have large interactive outside learning areas that are used by all the EYFS classes.

 Talk4Writing Core Texts in the EYFS